 Q7: How do I sign up my child for Olney CC Club?

-Answer: You will need to bring a signed waiver form (which can also scanned & be sent via email to firstname.lastname@example.org) along with $30 to the first practice.
+Answer: You will need to bring BOTH a signed COVID-19 waiver and a general waiver form (which can also be scanned & sent via email to email@example.com).

 Coach Vassili Triantos

 Vassili is a world-renowned accomplished runner as well as a running coach.
-Besides appearing twice in the cover of Runner’s World, he has won 10 ultramarathons, last of which earned him third place in the world for the longest winning streak.
+He appeared twice in the cover of Runner’s World magazine, he has won 10 ultramarathons.
 He won the Delpasatore 100K, earning him a spot to compete in Italy for the United States.
-He has competed in numerous national races, including JFK 50 Mile Run, where he placed in the top 10 three times.
-Vassili was a volunteer coach for Magruder High School as well as an assistant coach for track at Our Lady of Good Counsel High School.
-Vassili was also a certified coach for MCRRC’s (Montgomery County Road Runner’s Club) Stride Clinic.
+He has competed in national races, including JFK 50 Mile Run, where he placed in the top 10 three times.
+Vassili is a coach for Magruder High School as well as an assistant coach for track at Our Lady of Good Counsel High School.
+Vassili was also a certified coach for the Montgomery County Road Runners Club (MCRRC) Stride Clinic.

 Coach Gretchen Triantos

-Gretchen started her running career as a sprinter and ran for Magruder High School, and continued to race competitively for Montgomery College where she was the first woman to compete with an all-male track team.
-In 1977, she became the first MC runner (male or female) to win a gold medal at the National Junior College Athletic Association Track Championship in 800 meters (placed third in the mile).
+Gretchen started her running career as a sprinter and ran for Magruder High School.
+She continued to race competitively for Montgomery College where she was the first woman to compete with an all-male track team.
+In 1977, she became the first MC runner (male or female) to win a gold medal at the National Junior College Athletic Association Track Championship in 800 meters, where she also placed third in the mile.
 She was inducted into Montgomery College Athletic Hall of Fame in 1996.
 Gretchen was a head cross country coach at Magruder High School.
-Gretchen continues to train for and run in numerous races (including wins at Capital Crescent 5K and Riley’s Rumble Half marathon).

 Coach Anne Forsha

-Anne is a member of the Montgomery County Road Runners (MCRR), has ran numerous half marathons usually finishing in the top 3 for her age group, actively trains and runs in local races, including a win at Brookeville 5K and 2nd place finish at Rrca 10Mi Challenge, and was the MCRR 2012 Woman’s Grandmaster Runner of the year.
+Anne is a member of the Montgomery County Road Runners (MCRRC), has run numerous half marathons usually finishing in the top 3 for her age group.
+Her running accomplishments include a win at the Brookeville 5K and 2nd place finish at RRCA 10M Challenge.
+Anne was the MCRRC 2012 Woman’s Grandmaster Runner of the Year.

 Coach Michele McLeod

 Michele was an Olney XC parent when her daughter Sophie ran from 2009-12.
-An avid runner with MCRRC and Virginia Happy Trails Running Clubs, Michele has completed trail ultramarathons (50M and 50K) and road races from 5Ks to marathons.
-In 2018 she qualified for and completed the Boston Marathon.
+An avid road and trail runner, Michele has completed trail ultramarathons (50M and 50K) and road races from 5Ks to marathons, including the Boston Marathon.
 She enjoys running for fitness, as a social activity, and helping others develop their running talents.